 There is no submission fee or submission period.
 RFM accepts submissions 24/7/365 from the US or from any corner of the globe.

 Please attach a short bio of 50 words or less.
 It may include your website, twitter handle, or any other social media identification you like.
 If you haven’t written one before, look at the author’s bios in any of the other RFM stories.
-Another good place to start is at The Chamber Magazine.
+I can be a little flexible with the word count, but not much.

 Please submit only one story or up to five poems at a time.
 Once you have submitted, please wait until you have heard about that submission before submitting more.